If you are nervous about having a comfortable sleep pad while sleeping in a tent, this blog will help you choose the best sleep pad for you.

 - R-Value: R-Value is the measurement for how much heat your sleep pad resists ranging on a 2 to 5.5+ scale.
 The higher the number, the more heat it holds in.
-The colder the temperature is the more insulation and higher number R-value you want.
+The colder the temperature is the more insulation and the higher number R-value you want.

 - Thickness: As much as a thicker sleep pad sounds better, that isn’t always the case.
 The thicker the mat the heavier (and usually more pricey) it will be and sometimes that doesn’t make it comfier.

-- Pack Size: Of course, we all want a mat that packs to the size of a California breakfast burrito, but that will probably end with us all having severe back pain because the sleep pad was so thin that you were practically on the floor.
+- Pack Size: Of course, we all want a mat that packs to the size of a California breakfast burrito, but that will probably end with us all having severe back pain because the sleeping pad was so thin that you were practically on the floor.
 In short, yes you want something small but not so small that it isn’t functional.
-And if you want something durable, warm, and small, it will definitely cost more.
+And if you want something durable, warm, and small, it will cost more.

-- Length, Width, and Shape: On our first family trip, we made the mistake of not checking the size of a sleep mat and my husband (who is a very big guy with lats the width of a doorway) ended up with what seemed to be a sleep mat made to accommodate someone much narrower than him… oops :/.
+- Length, Width, and Shape: On our first family trip, we made the mistake of not checking the size of a sleeping mat and my husband (who is a very big guy with lats the width of a doorway) ended up with what seemed to be a sleeping mat made to accommodate someone much narrower than him… oops :/.
 Check the size chart when you order and make sure it’s what you want ESPECIALLY if you are like me and want to be able to do the classic “falling out of the sky” sleep position.
 Sleep mats also tend to have two different shapes, rectangle and mummy.
 The big difference there is that the mummy shape holds heat better.

-- Repair Kit: Some sleep pads come with them, some don’t.
+- Repair Kit: Some sleep pads come with them, and some don’t.
 I’d say it doesn’t make too much of a difference because the mats we list are pretty durable and you can buy a repair kit later.
 We have only had to use a repair kit once for our Nemo Tensor pad and it’s held up very well.